-- the LRMC estimates provided by the Water Corporation; - the LRMC of water in Bunbury and Busselton and tariff structures in those locations; and - whether, given there are multiple options for setting usage charges without compromising economic efficiency, usage charges should be adjusted to achieve social objectives.
+the LRMC of water in Bunbury and Busselton and tariff structures in those locations; and whether, given there are multiple options for setting usage charges without compromising economic efficiency, usage charges should be adjusted to achieve social objectives.

 At the time the Government was phasing in LRMC pricing for the Water Corporation's metropolitan customers, and considering doing so for Aqwest and Busselton Water's customers.